BlocProtocol/BLOC-wiki/docs/mining/What-is-mining.md

 Mining is the process of adding transaction records to cryptocurency public ledger of past transactions.
 This ledger of past transactions is called the block chain as it is a chain of blocks.
 Mining is so called because it resembles the mining of other commodities: it requires exertion and it slowly makes new currency available at a rate that resembles the rate at which commodities like gold are mined from the ground.

 If you want to learn about cryptocurrencies, mining is a great place to start!.
-Start mining [BLOC](https://bloc.money) today and get rewarded in **BLOC**
+Start mining today and get rewarded in [BLOC](https://bloc.money).

 ## Egalitarian Proof of Work